ATRAUMATIC EXTRACTIONS WITHOUT DRY SOCKET

 If you are about to have an extraction and want to replace your teeth in the least traumatic way there is, why not ask Archer Dental in Chicago for more information about atraumatic tooth extractions and immediate dental implants in Chicago?
 A consultation at Archer Dental should be sufficient to discover if this technique will work for you.

-MAY 9, 2019 BY ARCHER DENTAL, ANTON ZHADOVICH DDS, CHICAGO DENTISTRY & IMPLANT SURGERY.
-BEST RATED CHICAGO IMPLANT DENTIST, ARCHER HEIGHTS, Chicago IL 60632.
+MAY 15, 2021 BY ARCHER DENTAL, ANTON ZHADOVICH DDS, CHICAGO DENTISTRY & IMPLANT SURGERY.
+BEST RATED CHICAGO IMPLANT DENTIST, ARCHER HEIGHTS, CHICAGO IL 60632.